hongyusu/hongyusu.github.io/_posts/2015-05-15-some-useful-git-commands.md

 ##Git

+###Remove bad commit from remote
+- Move head to the good commit `git reset --hard <good commit id>`
+- Force push the good commit to git `git push origin HEAD --force`

 ###Revert to some previous commit
-- Check all previous commits by
+- Check all previous commits by `git log`
-{% highlight bash%}
-git log
-{% endhighlight%}
 - Pick up a commit by commit code, e.g.,

 	commit 955cd428160a6d61a260564b193b175ae26f43c2